Skip to main content

 • Create resources in Dime.Scheduler from the standard BC work center and machine center tables.

-• Update the category or time marker of the planned task in Dime.Scheduler automatically when the production order status changes.
+• Update the category or time marker of the planned task in Dime.Scheduler automatically when the production order status changes, so a glance at the board tells you where each order stands.

 Setup